 Welcome To Asheville's Trolley (Beer) Bike Tours If you are looking for the most memorable fun in Asheville, you have come to the right place!
 We aim to provide tours to fit your all occasions or just pedal and cruse around town on the low-flying …more

-Join Brew-ed for the only beer tour in Western North Carolina hosted by a Certified Cicerone.
-Cicerones are the beer industry's equivalent to sommeliers of the wine world and are considered experts on the topic.
-Let an expert lead your walking tour …more
+Join BREW-ed for the only brewery tour in Western North Carolina led by a Certified Cicerone®.
+Cicerones® are the beer industry's equivalent to sommeliers of the wine world and are considered experts on the topic.
+Let an expert lead your walking …more

 Let the locals drive you!
 We’ll get you behind-the-scenes access to many local breweries, including meeting with the brew-masters and understanding the brewing process.
 Led by friendly and knowledgeable tour guides, you’ll get to sample many local …more

 Find out why Asheville has been voted "Beer City USA" for three years running!
 One of Asheville's most popular tours and absolutely the most fun, the Asheville Brews Cruise is the most unique way to savor the city's fabulous brewing scene.
 Climb …more